The Steven J. Hueglin ’74 Media Studies Internship

 3. The name of one faculty reference who is able to assess your preparedness for the project.

-Applications will ordinarily be limited to Media Studies majors, and will be reviewed on a rolling basis by the Program Director, in consultation with the Media Studies Steering Committee, throughout the academic year.
+Applications will be limited to Media Studies majors, and will be reviewed by the Program Director, in consultation with the Media Studies Steering Committee.